krystal/metricks/README.md

 # In addition to `sum`, there is also `count` and `last` as you expect from any
 # other point.
 ```

+## Run the tests

+To run the tests you can use the following commands from the [appraisal gem](https://github.com/thoughtbot/appraisal):

+- `bundle exec appraisal install`
+- `bundle exec appraisal rspec`